dannysu/hash0/README.md

 generated result to the desired charset.

-Finally, the salt and different site configurations are encrypted using SJCL's encrypt() function and stored at a place of user's choosing.
+Finally, the salt and different site configurations are encrypted using SJCL's encrypt() function, which uses AES-CCM with 256-bit key size and 128-bit authentication tag size.
+The encrypted data is then stored at a place of user's choosing.
 Storing these settings remotely in encrypted form allows Hash0 to be used across different devices.

 Pros: